israelpina004/final_project_empirekillers/PRESENTATION.md

 # What's SHA-512?

 SHA-512 is a hashing algorithm used to convert text into another string of text of a fixed length.
 Each SHA-512 string is 512 bits, or 64 bytes, long, represented by a 128-digit hexadecimal number.
 It is used in email address hashing, password hashing, and blockchain projects, among other things.
 SHA-512 hashes cannot be "decrypted," as hashes do not encrypt data, and it is not reversible.
-Hashes are primarily used in authentication systems, so there is no need for them to be decryptable or reversible; in fact, it's a good thing they aren't.
+Hashes are primarily used in authentication systems to be stored in place of plaintext passwords, so there is no need for them to be decryptable or reversible; in fact, it's a good thing they aren't.
+If a hacker were to get into a password database, they would not be able to do anything malicious if all there is are hashes of passwords.
 Here is an example of hashed text:

-     $ Original Text: Special Military Operation
+      Original Text: Special Military Operation

-     $ SHA-512: 6300B1EDB81058D3BD705A9B5981600B6FFC9BE1F9E0CB36F0F6BD4B6EE41E3FAA609D16C0131451AD5EB2C392B284933C87BCDBDA52B32410A29E227DAB49DF
+      SHA-512: 6300B1EDB81058D3BD705A9B5981600B6FFC9BE1F9E0CB36F0F6BD4B6EE41E3FAA609D16C0131451AD5EB2C392B284933C87BCDBDA52B32410A29E227DAB49DF

 # How SHA-512 Works